SusanSheehan/smartmanagement/README.md

 ## Be consistent on checkups
 It is important for your team members to share every problem with you in the best manner possible, and for that, you must try to perform work consistently.
 When you tell the team members about something that you are going to do within the time frame, you make sure that it is completed within the said time.
 It will help you to build trust within the team, and you can lead your team in an efficient way.
 ## Keep open-door policy
 When you keep a closed policy of having discussions with the team members, it makes it difficult for the team members to convey their problems to you.
-With an open door policy, when a team member feels like they need to discuss something with you, you need to get time for them.
+With an <a href="https://www.entrepreneur.com/leadership/how-an-open-door-policy-could-be-the-key-to-staff-retention/437366">open door policy</a>, when a team member feels like they need to discuss something with you, you need to get time for them.
 It will increase your respect as a manager among your team members, and it will remove blockers between you and your teams.
 ## Know your team members
 Acknowledging the skill set of your team members is crucial for effective software development team management.
 You can split the members according to their skills when required and get the best results from their actions.
 ## Don’t micromanage
-Micromanaging can decrease the productivity of the team, and therefore, you must learn how to get out of their way.
+<a href="https://www.managementcenter.org/resources/staying-involved-without-micromanaging/">Micromanaging can decrease the productivity of the team</a>, and therefore, you must learn how to
+get out of their way.
 Once you have made the important decisions, let the team make the rest of the choices and let them do their work independently.
 ## Create examples yourself